akinsam23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 1-confused_smiley - created a script that displays a confused smiley "(Ôo)'. using the code' echo "\"(Ôo)'" '

 Task 2-hellofile- Created as script that Display the content of the /etc/passwd file. using the code 'cat /etc/passwd'

+Task 3-twofiles- Created a script that Display the content of /etc/passwd and /etc/hosts.
+Using the code 'cat /etc/passwd /etc/hosts'

+Task 4-lastlines- Created a script that Display the last 10 lines of /etc/passwd .
+Using the code 'tail /etc/passwd'

+Task 5-firstlines- Created a script that Display the first 10 lines of /etc/passwd. using the code 'head /etc/passwd'.

+Task 6-third _line- Created a script that displays the third line of the file iacta.
+Using the  code '